JaimePintoP/canonical-test/README.md

 ## Available Scripts

+Before running the app, install all the dependencies by running:

+### `npm install`

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`